 Similar questions of social meaning and cultural production underlie my courses on nineteenth-century American literature.
 I feel immensely lucky to be teaching this subject in a place so rich in local resources and materials.
 I teach a seminar on Emily Dickinson that meets in the Dickinson Homestead and that develops programs and exhibits for the Emily Dickinson Museum.
 Many of my literature courses require archival research on nineteenth-century documents, and in my course on working with manuscripts, students engage in their own acts of literary recovery.
-I am committed to community-based learning and regularly teach courses that require student internships at local public schools, adult basic education centers, and a range of feminist and social service organizations.
-I have become interested in a variety of digital humanities initiatives, and in the spring of 2014 taught a Mellon Research Seminar to build a website displaying the homemade books and photographs of three boys who lived in the small town of Goshen New Hampshire in the 1890s.
+I am committed to community-based learning and regularly teach courses that connect student with internships at local public schools, adult basic education centers, and a range of feminist and social service organizations.
+I have become interested in digital humanities initiatives, and in the spring of 2014 taught a Mellon Research Seminar to build a website displaying the homemade books and photographs of three boys who lived in the small town of Goshen New Hampshire in the 1890s.
 Do visit "The Worlds and Works of the Nelson Brothers" which was recently reviewed in Slate.

 Andrew W. Mellon / Lloyd Lewis Fellow in American History at the Newberry Library, 2014-15